Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Sortino Ratio of BTC and SOL

 Sortino ratio measures return per unit of downside risk.
 Unlike Sharpe, it only counts downside deviation (returns below the target return).
-SOL had better downside-adjusted returns.
+BTC had better downside-adjusted returns.

 Calmar Ratio of BTC and SOL